Loading lesson…

 AI chatbots are very good at sounding confident.
 They use words in a smooth, sure-sounding way even when the information they give you is completely wrong.
 This is called a hallucination — AI invents facts that sound real because they fit the pattern of the words around them, not because they are true.
 AI has made up book titles, named scientists who do not exist, given wrong dates for real events, and described places it got completely backward.
 The tricky part is that AI does not know when it is hallucinating — it cannot tell the difference between something real and something invented.
 That is why you are the fact-checker.
 For any important fact, the rule is: check it somewhere else.
 Use an encyclopedia, a trusted website, or ask an adult.
 Good sources include National Geographic Kids, Britannica, or your school library's databases.
 If AI gives you a surprising fact — something you did not know before — that is exactly the kind of thing to check.
 Surprising facts from AI are often wrong.

-What is the core idea behind "AI and spotting when AI makes stuff up"?
+What is the main idea of "AI and spotting when AI makes stuff up"?

-Which best describes the scope of "AI and spotting when AI makes stuff up"?
+Which action would help you apply "AI and spotting when AI makes stuff up" responsibly?